mguan2020/CS-35L-Project-Winter-2022/README.md

     cd CS-35L-PROJECT-WINTER-2022
     cd client
 ```
-4. Run the following commands to install the modules and deploy the app:
+4. Run the following commands to install the dependencies and deploy the app:
 ```
     npm install
     npm update